-Many people are struggling financial this holiday season due to the lock-downs and subsequent layoffs because of the Covid-19 pandemic.
+Many people are struggling financially this holiday season due to the economic uncertainty and subsequent layoffs caused by the Covid-19 pandemic, among other factors.
 However, just because finances are tight this year and people are looking for ways to economize, you don’t have to go without a traditional Thanksgiving dinner this year.
 Here are a few tips to help you have a great meal and keep you on budget:

 Watch for Sales

 Most grocery stores will have big sales in the week preceding the Thanksgiving holiday.
 The most expensive is most often is the turkey.
 A turkey big enough to feed a family of four can set you back $30 to $40.
 However, if you catch a store brand on sale you can typically knock up to 75 percent off the cost.
 The same goes for side dishes, like yams, stuffing and even deserts.

 Plan a Menu

 Planing out what you want to serve and how many people you have for dinner will help you know exactly how much of everything you need to buy and will maximize your savings.
 For example, to account for the weight of the bones, a good rule of thumb for figuring the size of the turkey is one pound for each person.
 This means a six pound turkey will feed six adults.
 Here are some other things to keep in mind while menu planning:

 • Confirm the number of guests before planning your menu.

 • Look for the number of servings that are listed on the package of things like stuffing and frozen vegetables.

 • One large size potato will feed one adult or two children.

 If you are serving more nontraditional menu items, like lasagna, calculate servings by total weight.
 For example if you have 10 people to feed you should make a one-half pound serving per person, or five total pounds of lasagna.
 This would equal roughly two pounds of meat, one pound of ricotta, one pound of mozzarella and one 16-ounce jar of sauce.